harv1str/hedera-evm-fuckabout/reports/UniV2CorePorting.md

 After batching the byte-stream, we return an object with necessary data for looping over the byte string array.

+# The Periphery

+Concept & Samples can be found [here](https://github.com/Uniswap/v2-periphery)

+As you can see above, in order to ensure backwards compatability with existing Pool contracts, we have made only minimal adjustments to implementations while keeping the interfaces for each contract the same (admittedly making certain aspects more expensive on gas).
+However, due to limitations surrounding blocks and assembley calls in Hedera, certain functionalities and patterns commonly used in DeFi may not be available to developers.

+# Next Up

+We will need to also implement the following 2 other contracts to get a minimal contract set to run Uniswap:

+* UniswapV2Router
+* UniswapV2Oracle

+This Hedera ID information will be relevent up to `21 December, 2021` when the testnet on Hedera resets, we will redeploy and update this and any other relevant docs after this date.

 # Appendix
 ## A.1 Failed Deployments and Deployment Notes